James Edward Daniels

 James Edward Daniels (1940 – May 7, 1984) was an American serial killer.
-Originally sentenced to 50-years-to-life for a 1963 murder, he was paroled early and resumed committing crimes, including a double murder.
-In 1984, shortly after murdering a state trooper in New Jersey, Daniels and a friend were killed in a car crash.
+Originally sentenced to 50-years-to-life for a 1963 murder in New York, he was later paroled before committing a double homicide and the murder of a New Jersey state trooper from March to May 1984.
+While fleeing the scene of his final crime, he and a friend were killed in a car crash on Route 33.

 Early crimes and first murder

 Little is known of Daniels's early life.
 A native of Brooklyn born in 1940, he was first arrested in early 1960 for assaulting a man in Queens with a zip gun, for which he served two years in prison.
 Less than a year after his release, he and five other men were charged with the second-degree murder in relation to the March 1963 death of Calvin Dean, who was running a craps game in Ozone Park.
 Daniels was convicted for his role in the crime and was given a 50-years-to-life term, which he served at the Green Haven Correctional Facility in Beekman.

 While incarcerated there, Daniels undertook vocational training to become a barber, played on the prison's football team and enrolled in black studies and political science courses.
 He befriended students from the nearby SUNY New Paltz who had come to work as prison volunteers, including some who were originally from Oregon.